 This low carb French 75 cocktail is low-carb but you wouldn’t guess it from the taste.
 Sparkly and sweet with a tangy citrus flavor and a definite kick it has all of the charm of the original without the carbs.

-For this cocktail you’ll need: gin, citron vodka, Aperol, diet 7-Up, tangerine or lemon peel for garnish
+For this cocktail you’ll need: gin, citron vodka, Aperol, diet 7-Up, and tangerine or lemon peel for garnish

 If you’re in a hurry click here to go straight to the recipe.